PyPSA/WHOBS/README.md

   simple setup.
-Additional generation technologies which may reduce costs include using existing hydroelectric generators, biomass from sustainable resources (such as waste and agricultural/forestry residues), geothermal, nuclear and fossil/biomass plants with CCS.
+Additional generation technologies which may reduce costs include using existing hydroelectric generators, biomass from sustainable resources (such as waste and agricultural/forestry residues), offshore wind, geothermal, nuclear and fossil/biomass plants with CCS.
 Additional storage technologies include redox flow batteries, compressed air energy storage, etc., see [this review](https://doi.org/10.1016/j.apenergy.2014.09.081).
 Existing and planned transmission grid connects between countries can also reduce costs